pp-mo/ncdata/docs/details/developer_notes.rst

 with a ``towncrier`` command-line command:

 * shortly, with ``towncrier create --content "mynotes..." <ISSUE-num>.<category>.rst``

-* ... or for longer forms, use ``towncrier create --edit``.
+  ... or, for longer content, use ``towncrier create --edit``.

-* Here, "<category>" is one of feat/doc/bug/dev/misc.
-Which are: user features;
+* Here, "<category>" is one of:

+    * "feat": user features
+    * "doc": documentation changes
+    * "bug": bug fixes
-  bug fixes; documentation changes; general developer-relevant changes;
+    * "def": general developer-relevant changes
-  or "miscellaneous".
+    * "misc": miscellaneous

   (For reference, these categories are configured in ``pyproject.toml``).

 * the fragment files are stored in ``docs/changelog_fragments``.

 * N.B. for this to work well, every change should be identified with a matching github issue.
   If there are multiple associated PRs, they should all be linked to the issue.